alkonsafe/html2vnc/README.md

 # HTML2VNC

-A headless HTML/CSS renderer that streams a static frame to a VNC server.
+A headless HTML/CSS renderer that streams a to a VNC server.

 ## Features
-- Renders static HTML/CSS using headless Chromium (Playwright).
+- Renders HTML/CSS using headless Chromium (Playwright).
 - Implements the RFB 3.8 protocol from scratch.
 - Supports dynamic re-rendering when the source HTML file changes on disk.
+- Proactive frame updates: Automatically pushes frame changes to clients.
 - Built-in WebSocket proxy for compatibility with web-based VNC clients (like noVNC).
 - Minimalist, high-performance binary stream.